v0lta/Complex-gated-recurrent-neural-networks/README.md

-Code for our paper on complex gated recurren neural networks.
+Code for our paper on complex gated recurrent neural networks.

 Use the montreal_eval.py file to recreate our experiments on the memory and adding problem.